nharratt/papers/journal.md

 RESULTS

 Some results would go here.

+FIGURES

+Here are some figures and diagrams, etc.